XaviVelasco/Scrum-Master-SQL-Project/Data-Driven Sprint Forecasting with SQL - Solution.md

      ````
      ![image](https://github.com/user-attachments/assets/fe913f72-df27-4c34-b67c-01820ab2b15d)

-     **Unplanned issues** comprised 25.45% of the total work during the last five sprints, which is lower than the average unplanned rate across all sprints.
+     **Unplanned issues** comprised 25.45% of the total work during the last five sprints, which is just a bit lower than the average unplanned rate across all sprints.

    - **Story points comparison**